wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <img src="./pics/3_New Case Information.png" alt="Optional Additional Case Information">

 Add the data source.
+Click <strong>Next</strong>.

 <img src="./pics/4_Add_Data_Source.png" alt="Add Data Source">

-For Data Source Type, select <strong>Disk Image or VM File</strong>
+For Data Source Type, select <strong>Disk Image or VM File</strong>.
+Click <strong>Next</strong>.
 <img src="./pics/5_Select_Data_Source.png" alt="Select Data Source">

 Point to the image.
 In my case, I downloaded the spanned DD image, so I pointed the path of the first segment.
 Autopsy will automatically recognize the spanned image when you point to the first segment.
+Click <strong>Next</strong>.
 <img src="./pics/6_Add_Data_Source2.png" alt="Select image data source">

 On the <bold>Configure Ingest</bold> step, there are multiple ingest modules.
 Most of them are available for free by default.
 Note: Cyber Triage Malware Scanner requires a paid license to scan the image for malware.
 Let's select all to see what happens.
+Click <strong>Next</strong>.
 <img src="./pics/7_Configure_Ingest.png" alt="Configure Ingest">

-Click Next.
+Click <strong>Finish</strong>.